eclipse-californium/californium/MIGRATION_HINTS.md

 9) `useHandshakeStateValidation` is removed from configuration.
 The handshake-state machine is now always.

+10) The `ClientSessionCache` is removed and replaced by the `DTLSSession` serialization.
+The extended `ConnectionListener` and the `DTLSConnector.restoreConnection(Connection connection)` are for saving and restoring `Connection`s.

 ### Californium-Core:

 1) The `MessageObserver2` interface is integrated in `MessageObserver`.